Security Features in the CRT

 In C++, the easiest way to do that is to use Secure Template Overloads, which in many cases will eliminate deprecation warnings by replacing calls to deprecated functions with calls to the new secure versions of those functions.
 For example, consider this deprecated call to

 _CRT_SECURE_CPP_OVERLOAD_STANDARD_NAMES as 1 eliminates the warning by changing the

 strcpy_s, which prevents buffer overruns.
 For more information, see Secure Template Overloads.

 For those deprecated functions without secure template overloads, you should definitely consider manually updating your code to use the secure versions.

 Another source of deprecation warnings, unrelated to security, is the POSIX functions.
 Replace POSIX function names with their standard equivalents (for example, change access to _access), or disable POSIX-related deprecation warnings by defining

 _CRT_NONSTDC_NO_WARNINGS.
 For more information, see Deprecated CRT Functions.

 Some of the security features include the following:

 Parameter Validation.
 Parameters passed to CRT functions are validated, in both secure functions and in many preexisting versions of functions.
 These validations include:

-Checking for NULL values passed to the functions.
+NULLvalues passed to the functions.